Lepto-Axiogenesis: Conclusions and discussion

 The rotation of the PQ symmetry breaking field also involves a radial motion, which should be thermalized to avoid the over-closure by the radial mode.
 We investigated possible thermalization processes and found that thermalization can successfully occur.
 If the saxion couples to SM particles only through gauge bosons, the thermalized saxion dominantly decays into axions, producing dark radiation with an amount shown in Eq.~(\ref{eq:DNeff}).
 If the saxion couples to the Higgs, the amount of the dark radiation is suppressed.

-Fig.~\ref{fig:quartic_lowTRH} assumes a low reheating temperature such that the rotation begins before the completion of inflationary reheating.
-A reheating temperature as low as $10^9$ GeV is compatible with lepto-axiogenesis.
+Fig.~\ref{fig:quartic_lowTRH} assumes a low reheat temperature such that the rotation begins before the completion of inflationary reheating.
+A reheat temperature as low as $10^9$ GeV is compatible with lepto-axiogenesis.
 The abundance of the QCD axions produced by parametric resonance and kinetic misalignment is too small, and $f_a \sim 10^{11} \GeV$ is required to explain the observed dark matter abundance by the QCD axion.

 The model with a quadratic potential is realized in supersymmetric theories.
 The constraints on the parameter space are summarized in Figs.~\ref{fig:quadratic} and \ref{fig:quadratic_MD}.
 Again, baryogenesis is successful over a wide range of $f_a$ and for $S_i \sim 10^{15} - 10^{18} \GeV$.
 Simultaneous production of axion dark matter via parametric resonance or kinetic misalignment occurs for lower values of $f_a$, or via conventional misalignment and the axion emission from strings and domain walls for $f_a \sim 10^{11} \GeV$.